halasadi/RFDiffusionTrain/README.md

 ## Key Implementation Notes

-**L2D Loss:** The supplement has inconsistencies in the binning strategy, so I followed the original RosettaFold2 repo implementation instead.
+**Losses:** There are two major losses in RFDiffusion: dFrame and L2D.
+Followed the supplementary section in coming the dFrame Loss.
+While for the L2D loss, the supplement seemed to be in-consistent in binning strategy compared to the code (see PARAMS variable), so I followed the original RosettaFold2 repo implementation instead.

-**Generalized Templates:** I removed TCR/peptide/MHC specific parts and created generalized templates.
+**Generalized Templates:** I removed TCR/peptide/MHC specific parts and sketched out generalized code for dataloaders that I have not tested.
 You'll need to adapt them for your protein system.

+**Compute Enviornment** You will need to adapt the code to suit your compute enviornment, i.e. GPU/Data/Pixi enviornment.

 ## Files